To help your child learn to round numbers to the nearest 10, 100 or 1000.

 - How do you say that number?

-Ask your child to rearrange their cards to make a number close to a thousand number you choose.
+Using the same cards, ask your child to make a number close to a number you choose.

 What to expect your child to do: